 Dr. DePaula loves spending time outdoors with her husband and two dogs, River and Turner, and lounging on the couch with her two cats, Finn and Maki.
 Other favorite pastimes include travel, miniature golf, karaoke and cooking.

-Doctor of Veterinary Medicine, Oklahoma State University, Stillwater
+Doctor of Veterinary Medicine, Cornell University, Ithaca, NY